ae6rt/decap/README.md

 ## History

-* Mark: How hard can it be to build a build server?
+> Mark: How hard can it be to build a build server?

-* Josh: And why not use a pure Kubernetes backend?
+> Josh: How hard can space travel be?
+But whatever.
+So why not use a pure Kubernetes backend?

 ## Overview

-A headless CI build server based on a Kubernetes backend that executes shell script based builds in your build container.
+Decap is a CI build server based on a Kubernetes backend that executes shell script based builds in a special build container.

 This project is under active development, and has no releases yet.

 ## Theory of Operation

 You have projects you want to build.
-Builds are articulated in terms of userland shell scripts.
-Decap ships with a _base build container_ that can locate those build scripts and run them for you.
+Your builds are articulated in terms of userland shell scripts.
+Decap ships with a _base build container_ that mounts your build scripts as a git repository and locates them by a _parent/libary_ convention in the container filesystem.

-Manually initiated builds, or post commit hooks on your projects of interest drive, events into a containerized Decap webapp.
-This webapp in turn makes calls into the Kubernetes API master to launch a build pod to build your code.
+Manually initiated builds, or post commit hooks on your projects of interest, drive HTTP requests to a containerized Decap webapp.
+This webapp in turn makes calls to the Kubernetes API master to launch a build pod to build your code.
+Build results are shipped to S3 buckets and a DynamoDb table.

-The base build container locates your build scripts based on

-* a git repository the build scripts are located in
-* the subdirectory of that repository where your project resides
-* and the branch your scripts should build in your project repository

 Your build scripts are completely free form.
 Here are two examples: